 In Summer 2015, I became a carer for terminally ill people in their homes.
 It was a strategic move for my art practice.
 In providing intimate care for people approaching certain decline and death, I could position myself where encounters with the dying process were more palpable.
 No sooner had I completed my first care shift with a client at end of life than I realised I had found the profession I was born to do.
 Caring for a lady who was to arrive at her death only a week after this first shift left me with a feeling of certainty as a carer, of ‘coming home’ to my purpose in life and a great sense of being of service to others.
 I could go as far as to say it was a creative awakening of some kind.
 From this point, my attention turned toward more care giving, building relationships with clients and their families, caring with intuitive compassion and empathy whilst remaining acutely aware of individuals’ mortality and experience of terminal illness.
 Subtly applying all the knowledge, awareness and experiences gained so far in my career as a visual artist, my care grew whole and expansive, nurturing and transformative.

-) to become an independent Soul Midwife (also known as a ‘End of Life Doula’ and 'Death Midwife') providing holistic and spiritual care and companionship to those at the end of life.
+) to become an independent Soul Midwife (also known as a ‘End of Life Doula’ and 'Death Midwife') providing holistic and spiritual care and companionship to those at the end of life and their loved ones.
 I aim to incorporate this into a much larger collaborative arts and humanities project on the interrelation between the language of drawing and death, dying, bereavement and care giving.

 What strikes me the most about this unfolding relationship between my arts practice and care giving is that seeking new knowledge and understanding about life and mortality is essential for both introspection and being of service to other human beings.
 My experiences as a carer are not the building blocks of my arts practice but the mortar that holds them together.
 I am not interested in making ‘art’ out of my encounters as a carer, nor do I want to have my own ideas and concepts at the centre.
 Art is about truth, presence and insight, beyond the limits of my own mind and experiences.
 Creativity flows through the act of caring and drawing, and is expressed in the sharing of stories and marks on a page, bringing together the voices, minds, hearts and souls of us all.